clyde1206/pchain-guide/pchaindoc/source/FAQ/cancelation.rst

 -------------------------------------------------------------
 As a candidate, can I update the commission fee?
 -------------------------------------------------------------
-Candidate can update commission fee via cancel candidate first and then reapply for it with the new commission fee.
+Candidate can update commission fee via cancel candidate:ref:`How to cancel candidate<cancelcandidate>` first and then :ref:`reapply<Wallet Candidate>` for it with the new commission fee.
 But once you cancel, all the delegation will return to delegators’ balance.

 -------------------------------------------------------------
 How to cancel candidate?